NBC Investigation Concludes Matt Lauer 'Engaged in Inappropriate Sexual Behavior'

 Over five months after he was fired by NBC for alleged sexual misconduct, the network has released the findings of its internal investigation into former Today show anchor Matt Lauer.

-According to screenshots of the report shared by BuzzFeed’s Steven Perlberg on Twitter, the investigation, which was led by NBCUniversal general counsel Kim Harris, focused on four complainants’ allegations and resulted from nearly 70 interviews with current and former employees and over 30 focus groups with 262 current employees.
+The investigation, which was led by NBCUniversal general counsel Kim Harris, focused on four complainants’ allegations and resulted from nearly 70 interviews with current and former employees and over 30 focus groups with 262 current employees.

 The investigation also found that leadership at NBC News, Today and human resources were not made aware of Lauer’s behavior prior to the anonymous woman who came forward in November, prompting his firing.

-“We found no evidence indicating that any NBC News or Today show leadership, News HR or others in positions of authority in the News Division received any complaints about Lauer’s workplace behavior prior to November 27, 2017,” the report reads.
+“We found no evidence indicating that any NBC News or Today show leadership, News HR or others in positions of authority in the News Division received any complaints about Lauer’s workplace behavior prior to November 27, 2017,” the report states.
+“All four women who came forward confirmed that they did not tell their direct manager or anyone else in a position of authority about their sexual encounters with Lauer.
+Current and former members of NBC News and Today show leadership, as well as News HR, stated that they had never received a complaint about inappropriate workplace behavior by Lauer, and we did not find any contrary evidence.”

 However, “two of the four complainants who came forward said that they believe former NBC News or Today Show leadership knew or must have known about Lauer’s alleged inappropriate sexual behavior in the workplace.
 The former leaders with whom we spoke denied any such knowledge.”